Israel's Blockade Has Kept the Worst of the Coronavirus Out of Gaza. It Might Keep Aid Out Too

 “When I’ve spoken to administration officials, they’ve argued that the Palestinians are responsible for their own conditions and the opportunities are there for the Palestinians to ameliorate their own conditions,” by cooperating politically with Israel and Washington, he says.
 “I have continuously heard Israeli and U.S. officials reject responsibly for Palestinian suffering and put the blame on the Palestinian leadership,” adds Alterman, a former State Department official.

-The WHO’s Rockenshaub tells TIME that “we see very positive cooperation from the Israeli side” in terms of facilitating the entry of essential supplies into Gaza.
+The WHO’s Rockenschaub tells TIME that “we see very positive cooperation from the Israeli side” in terms of facilitating the entry of essential supplies into Gaza.
 But as recently as February, the WHO had officially accused Israel of obstructing Palestinians’ access to vital medicine.
 On April 1, Israel’s hawkish Defense Minister Naftali Bennet linked future support for Gaza’s coronavirus mitigation efforts to the recovery of two Israeli soldiers lost during the 2014 war, Reuters reports.

 Unless she’s asked directly, Dr. Khashan does not tell her patients about the dire lack of ICU beds, ventilators, personal protective equipment, and medication in Gaza.